0xb10ckdev/Aera-Vault-V1/README.md

 ### TypeChain

 Compile the smart contracts and generate TypeChain artifacts.
-Note that you should only run one of these, depending on which set of contracts you want to deploy or test, running `yarn clean` before switching between different versions
+Note that you should only run one of these, depending on which set of contracts you want to deploy or test (each runs `yarn clean` beforehand)

 ```sh
 $ yarn typechain